Let’s talk Salts and Acids, Blisters and Stains…

 Not all pool professionals are the same, some are very good and an actual professional at what they do.
 For you, yes you can use liquid Chlorine and Muriatic Acid.
 However, understand any blisters that form or staining of any type is the product of how the water was balanced.
 The Factory has done everything short of using epoxy instead of gelcoat, which would then be harder to repair as epoxy doesn’t have pores due to limited/any styrene in it.

-2. Use a Log of every time you added chemicals to that pool, what the level was before you added the chemical and after 30 minutes right when you leave what the level was.
+- Use a Log of every time you added chemicals to that pool, what the level was before you added the chemical and after 30 minutes right when you leave what the level was.
 This will give you an idea of how THIS pool reacts to X amount of both chemicals so you know how much exactly to use.
+You will get this wrong though, you eventually will cause cracks in concrete pools and bumps in fiberglass pools.
+The real solution is have the chlorine tab feeder or salt system fixed or installed.
+Granular Chlorine can be used if heavy demand detected or increase the rate the feeder or salt system are set for.

 Science of it all

 Salt cells shocks pool salt that you have added to the pool water from a bag whenever your salt cell board shows 2800ppm salt, and turns it into hypochlorous acid and ALSO sodium hypochlorite the same as Liquid Chlorine.
 That’s right no difference between salt cells and liquid chlorine.
-Some pool service and manufacturers don’t like salt cells because if calcium hardness is too high in the pool it can cause scale / hard white build up and they don’t tell customers not to use muriatic acid which if accidently added in too high concentration has opened up even more pores in the gelcoat for calcium to sit inside and turn chalky.
-But again, keep all the chemicals in a safe range (it’s fiberglass pool, it’s easy once you used to it) and it’s not a problem.
-We are looking for slow measured release of chlorine which is far safer and simpler then just dumping jugs of chlorine bleach into the pool which will land on gelcoat before it dilutes.
+However, with a Salt cell we have a slow measured release of chlorine which is far safer and simpler then just dumping jugs of chlorine bleach into the pool which will land on gelcoat before it dilutes.

 Chlorine Tablets are commonly use trichlor (trichlor-s-triazinetrione), or sometimes calcium hypochlorite (cal hypo).
 Using a 3″ chlorine feeder / tower with Dry Acid is the safest and easiest way not to have as much scale or worry about bumps or some types of stains if you use Trichlor which is a Low PH sanitizer that won’t convert to oxygen molecule if your PH runs high.